Teach English in Taiwan

 Do I Need a Teaching Certificate?

-As a note, teachers with Education degrees are given preference for teaching jobs.
+As a note, teachers with Education degrees are given preference for teaching jobs, though teaching certificates are progressively being required as well.
 Not surprisingly, people with postgraduate education (MA’s and PhD’s) have a much better chance of landing better jobs, such as University teaching positions, which generally require a minimum of a Master’s Degree.

 How Much Money Will I Make?